The 10 best activities to do and see during your first visit to Brussels

 4. The centre's comic book trail, an ideal free activity with children

 Take advantage of this great free initiative in Brussels.
-The streets of the center invite you to stroll in the heart of a « comic book village« .
-Go and meet the monumental figurines that have adorned your childhood or that of your children!
+The streets of the center invite you to stroll through the heart of a « comic book village« .
+Go and meet the monumental figurines that adorned your childhood or that of your children!
 The theme of comics is vast.
-You will find for example Tintin, Snowy and Captain Haddock (Hergé) in rue de l'Etuve, between rue du Chêne (Manneke Pis) and rue du Lombard.
-Gaston Lagaffe and Spirou de Franquin can also be found there.
-Gaston is located in rue de l'Ecuyer (between rue de la Fourche and rue des Fripiers).
-Spirou is near the elevator of the Palais de Justice in Brussels.
+For example, you will find Tintin, Snowy and Captain Haddock (Hergé) in rue de l'Etuve, between rue du Chêne (Manneke Pis) and rue du Lombard.
+Gaston Lagaffe and Spirou by Franquin are also found there.
+Gaston is located on rue de l'Ecuyer (between rue de la Fourche and rue des Fripiers).
+Spirou is located near the elevator of the Palais de Justice in Brussels.
 If you like comics, don't miss the comic book museum

-If you wish buy comics, we wrote a great article that tells you the best places to buy it.
+If you want buy comics, we wrote a great article that tells you the best places to buy it.

 5. Taste the abbey beers or fruit beers, an inexpensive activity!

 Did you know there was a Maneken Pis girl version?
 Her name is “Jeanneken Piss”.
-The statue is right in front of the Delirium Café.
-This is a world famous beer café.
-His choice is huge.
-Over 3.000!
+The statue is located right in front of the Délirium Café.
+This is a café world famous for its beers.
+His choice is immense.
+More than 3.000!
 During your visit to Brussels, we advise you to taste the Belgian Trappists: (In Belgium, there are 12 Trappist abbeys, 6 of monks and 6 of nuns.
-Six have a brewery: 3 in Flanders (Westmalle, Westvleteren and Achel) and 3 in Wallonia: Chimay, Orval and Rochefort.
-There is only one outside Belgium, in the Netherlands, the Notre-Dame de Koningshoeven abbey with its "De Schaapskooi" brewery). beer triple Karmeliet is also very good and appreciated.
+Six have a brewery: 3 in Flanders (Westmalle, Westvleteren and Achel) and 3 in Wallonia: Chimay, Orval and Rochefort There is only one outside Belgium, in the Netherlands, the Notre-Dame de Koningshoeven abbey with its brewery “De Schaapskooi”.) beer triple Karmeliet is also very good and appreciated.
 To drink in moderation, all that is quite strong!
 If you are hungry?
 Think twice before eating in the Butcher Street...
-Some say there are a lot of tourist traps around here.
+Some say there are quite a few tourist traps in the area.
 We have prepared a list of suggestions for you where to eat near the Grand-Place in Brussels.
 You can also have beers delivered to your home!

-6. Eating mussels and chips, an essential and inexpensive activity in Brussels
+6. Eating mussels and fries, an unmissable and inexpensive activity in Brussels

 In Brussels, fries are often associated with typical Belgian dishes.
-We no longer count the restaurants which have on the menu the famous fried mussels, boulets à la Liège, steak frites, American fries, vol-au-vent, machine gun and many more!
-These dishes can be tasted in typical Belgian restaurants from Brussels.
+We no longer count the restaurants which have on the menu the famous mussels and fries, boulets à la Liègeoise, steak fries, fried American, vol-au-vent, machine gun and many others!
+These dishes can be enjoyed in typical Belgian restaurants from Brussels.
 If the craving for fries arises, at noon, on the go, in the evening, or even very very late at night, very often a simple " fritekot " (or a fries stand) might do the trick.
 Fries are also the dish par excellence for eat cheap in Brussels A little tip before going to the table.
 Very often, fries can be served in tray in plastic or in cornet (sheet of paper rolled into a cone).
 Know that if you opt for the cone, this one will contain more fries, and your fries will stay hot longer!
 HAS Brussels, according to locals, several chip shops compete to determine which produces the best Friteries in Brussels.
-Here are three chip shops that deserve to be tasted in Brussels.
-Do not miss taste the Belgian submachine gun.
+Here are three chip shops worth trying in Brussels.
+Don't miss out on taste the Belgian machine gun.

-To the sauce on your fries, trust your instincts.
-Samurai is our go-to pick.
+For the sauce on your fries, trust your instincts.
+Samurai is our go-to choice.

-Do not miss our articles on the best chip shops and chip shops in Brussels
+Do not miss our article on the best chip shops and chip shops in Brussels

 7. Stroll through the Queen's Galleries, a free and prestigious activity in the center of Brussels

 Simply Wow!
-Here is a lively place for a trip out of time.
-Tourists and residents of Brussels come to stroll and shop there all year round. …Conceived in 1847, the Galeries Royales Saint-Hubert are among the oldest in Europe.
+This is a lively place for a timeless journey.
+Tourists and Brussels residents come to stroll and shop there all year round. …Designed in 1847, the Galeries Royales Saint-Hubert are among the oldest in Europe.
 It is a place steeped in history, not to be missed during your visit to Brussels.
 The architecture is inspired by XNUMXth century Italian palaces.
-Look to the sky, the roof is covered over the entire length of a metal structure canopy.
-Each year, it is crossed by some six million visitors.
-They consist of three galleries: the Queen's Gallery, the King's Gallery and the Princes' Gallery.
+Look towards the sky, the roof is covered over its entire length by a glass roof with a metal structure.
+Every year, they are crossed by some six million visitors.
+They are made up of three galleries: the Queen's Gallery, the King's Gallery and the Princes' Gallery.
 Ideal in case of rain during your visit to Brussels

 To do in Brussels: Take the elevator to the Marolles